Amsterdam | Netherlands

 Hot chocolate

-For a detailed guide on where to go for dining while traveling alone, refer Solo dining in Amsterdam.
+For a detailed guide on where to go for dining while travelling alone, refer to Solo Dining in Amsterdam.

 About Westerkerk Church